Quickstart

 If you are new to BioCypher and would like a step-by-step introduction to the package, please follow the tutorial.

-The BioCypher workflow of creating your own knowledge graph consists of two components:
+The BioCypher workflow of creating your own knowledge graph consists of three consecutive steps:

 The main function of the adapter is to pass data into BioCypher, usually as some form of iterable (commonly a list or generator of items).
 As a minimal example, we load a list of proteins with identifiers, trivial names, and molecular masses from a (fictional) CSV: